-Drugs that reduce inflammation.
-Your doctor may first prescribe eyedrops with an anti-inflammatory medication, such as a corticosteroid.
+The first option for uveitis treatment is to seek help from drugs that reduce inflammation.
+Your doctor may first prescribe eyedrops with anti-inflammatory medication, such as a corticosteroid.
 If those don’t help, a corticosteroid tablets or injection may be the next step.

 Drugs that affect the immune system or destroy cells.
-You may need immunosuppressive or cytotoxic drugs if your uveitis affects both eyes, doesn’t respond well to corticosteroids or becomes severe enough to threaten your vision.
+You may need immunosuppressive or cytotoxic drugs for uveitis treatment if the disease does not affect both eyes, doesn’t respond well to corticosteroids or becomes severe enough to threaten your vision.

 Vitrectomy.
 Surgery to remove some of the vitreous in your eye (vitrectomy) may be necessary to manage the condition.

 Surgery that implants a device into the eye to provide a slow and sustained release of a medication.
 For people with difficult-to-treat posterior uveitis, a device that’s implanted in the eye may be an option.
 This device slowly releases corticosteroid medication into the eye for two to three years.
 Possible side effects of this treatment include cataracts and glaucoma.